mindymallory/PriceAnalysis/docs/12-TheSoybeanCrush.md

 3. In row 9 create headers for a new table similar to the one we used in Ch 4 for the flour mill hedging example.
 Except here create the following columns:

-Dates, Action in Futures, Action in Cash, Remaining Futures Positions, Net Cost Soybeans (Cash and futures combined)	Net Revanue Oil (Cash and futures combined)	Net Revanue Meal (Cash and Futures Combined)	Hedged Processing Profit	Hedged GPM $/bu.
+Dates, Action in Futures, Action in Cash, Remaining Futures Positions, Net Cost Soybeans (Cash and futures combined)	Net Revenue Oil (Cash and futures combined)	Net Revenue Meal (Cash and Futures Combined)	Hedged Processing Profit	Hedged GPM $/bu.
 There should be two rows with dates 7/3/2017 and 8/1/2017.

 4. Fill in each cell (except in the first row there is only the futures action cell to fill in).